 There is nothing in the current rules to prevent those who have previously held a Tier 1 (Post Study Work) route applying to the Graduate route.
 If this changes we will update the information on this page.

-Qualifications listed in GR 5.2 of Appendix Graduate of the immigration rules:
+or one of these qualifications listed in paragraph GR 5.2 of Appendix Graduate of the Immigration Rules:

 • a law conversion course validated by the Joint Academic Stage Board in England and Wales